marcuskwan/Sprint-Challenge-React-Smurfs/README.md

 - [ x] Declare your routes with `Route`.
 - [ x] Then make it so you can navigate to your routes using `Link`.
 - [ x] Create two `routes` in your `App` component, one at `'/'` for your `Smurfs` component,and one at `/smurf-form` for your form.
-- [ ] Then in your `App` component, create a nav bar that will use `NavLink` to route to your different pages.
+- [ x] Then in your `App` component, create a nav bar that will use `NavLink` to route to your different pages.

 ## STRETCH PROBLEMS